Constructive plaquette compilation for the parity architecture: Detailed algorithm description

 It is also possible to lay out constraints that involve qubits on both the upper side as well as the right side of the layout, where the constraint turns around the corner.
 In this case it is possible to add up to three new qubits; an example is given in Fig.~\ref{fig:around_corner}.

 We make these ideas concrete by giving an algorithm to place plaquettes for a given constraint $c$.
-The algorithm does not handle all cases, but the ideas are easily extrapolated to uncovered cases.
+Although this algorithm does not handle all cases for the sake of brevity, the ideas are easily extrapolated to uncovered cases, and we do explain all the uncovered cases before the end of the section.

 We first discuss the case when $c$ contains existing qubits that are on the upper boundary and has at most two new qubits.
-The case when they lie on the right boundary is symmetrical.
+The uncovered case when they lie on the right boundary is symmetrical.

 Denote by $\ell$ the leftmost boundary qubit and by $r$ the rightmost boundary qubit that is part of $c$.
 Place the first new qubit on top of $\ell$ and the second new qubit on top of $r$.
 If spaces above $\ell$ or $r$ are still empty, add fixed ancilla qubits (this is not necessary in all the cases, but it simplifies the description of the algorithm).
 Denote by $n(q)$ the boundary qubit to the right of $q$. \begin{itemize} \item Set $q = \ell$. \item Repeat the following until $n(q) = r$: \begin{itemize} \item If $n(q)$ is not in $c$, add a square plaquette. \item Else add a lower-right triangle plaquette. \item Set $q = n(q)$. \end{itemize} \item Add a final square plaquette \end{itemize} The plaquette that is added is always the plaquette above $q$ and $n(q)$.